tmgthb/Autonomous-Agents/README.md

 [Reinfoceement Learning Agent](http://www.incompleteideas.net/papers/barto-sutton-97.pdf) was defined by Sutton & and Barto (1997):

-"**The reinforcement-learning agent** and its environment interact over a sequence of discrete time steps.
-The specification of their interface defines a particular problme: The actiosn are the chocies made by the agent; the situations provide tha agent's basis for making the choices; and the rewards are the basis for evaluating these chocues.
-Everything inside the agent is completely known and controllable by the agent; everything outside is incompletely controllable but may or may not be completely known.
-A policy is a stochastic rule by which the agent selects actions as a function of situations.
+"**The reinforcement-learning agent** and its **environment** interact over a sequence of discrete time steps.
+The specification of their interface defines a particular problme: The actiosn are the choices made by the agent; the situations provide tha agent's basis for making the choices; and **the rewards** are the basis for evaluating these chocices.
+Everything inside **the agent** is completely known and controllable by the agent; everything outside is incompletely controllable but may or may not be completely known. **A policy** is a stochastic rule by which the agent selects **actions** as a function of situations.
 Roughly, the agent's objective is to learn a policy that maximizes the amount of reward it receives over the log run"

 <p align="center">